devwag/m4/README.md

 ## To Do List

+* TODO - move these into VSTS as work items / bugs
-* TODO - PR for app analytics
+* TODO - Pete - Add app analytics
-* TODO - automate building infrastructure
+* TODO - Jeff - automate building infrastructure
 * TODO - add Apache log handler to write Apache style web logs?
 * TODO - automate end to end test
 * TODO - complete and automate performance test
 * TODO - complete and automate scale test
+* TODO - Jeff suggested defaulting logs to ./ and checking to see if /home/LogFiles exists and, if so, using that folder
+* TODO - verify that the request came from a trusted source
+  * one thought is to put a token in the webhook URL and pull that token from Key Vault
+  * Jeff is looking into other options
+* TODO - bug - Jeff pointed out that the dockerfiles don't have an ARG parameter, so you can't override the flags
-* TODO - automate cover.html
+* TODO - do we want to pull the packages from github.com/bartr/m4?
-  * there's a bug but can be worked around with sed
+  * for debugging, I like being able to use the local packages
+  * using the github link, can we pull packages from a different branch than master?